If Everyone Ate Beans Instead of Beef

 The beans for beef scenario is, it seems, upon us.

 “I think it’s such an easy-to-grasp concept that it could be less challenging than a whole dietary shift,” said Harwatt.
 The words vegetarian and vegan have stifled some people’s thinking on what it means to eat well—to consume responsibly, conscientiously.
-Rather the beans-for-beef scenario is the dietary equivalent of effective altruism—focusing on where efforts will have the highest yield.
+Rather the beans for beef scenario is the dietary equivalent of effective altruism—focusing on where efforts will have the highest yield.
 “It’s kind of a worst-first approach, looking at the hottest spot in the food system in terms of greenhouse-gas emissions, and what could that be substituted with without losing protein and calories in the food system?
 And at the same time, gaining health benefits.”

 In addition to the well-documented health benefits of a plant-based diet, this case also brings empowerment, or at least reprieve.
 Regardless of a person’s degree of ecoanxiety, there is some recourse in knowing how far individuals can go to make up for a regressive federal administration simply by eating beans.